Carrier air conditioner prices: pros, cons and quotes

 Carrier Performance/Comfort Series Air Conditioner

 About: There’s a noticeable drop in efficiency and perks from the Infinity Series to the Performance/Comfort Series, but Carrier air conditioner prices for this line take a significant dip as well.
-Despite few amenities, there’s still plenty of savings to be found on your monthly electric bills with the Performance/Comfort Series due to a SEER rating of up to 18.
-Unfortunately, you lose out on the multiple stage cooling, which can further reduce your cooling bills while helping to remove humidity and improve overall comfort.
+Despite having fewer features, there’s still plenty of savings to be found on your monthly electric bills with the Performance/Comfort Series due to a SEER rating of up to 18.
+What do you lose with the Performance/Comfort Series?
+Unfortunately you lose out on the multiple stage cooling, which can further reduce your cooling bills while helping to remove humidity and improve overall comfort.

 Carrier Performance/Comfort Series